Rachel Summers: Rise and Fall of the Shi'ar Empire

-After Rachel was kidnapped, along with Cyclops, by her paternal uncle Vulcan, he freed Darwin from inside him.
-Later, Professor X recruited Rachel, along with Havok, Nightcrawler, Warpath, Darwin, and Polaris, for a space mission to stop Vulcan from laying waste to the Shi'ar empire.
-Xavier, who recently was stripped of his powers, recruited Rachel to serve as his telepathic "eyes and ears" during their mission.
-Aware of Rachel's vendetta against the Shi'ar, Xavier agreed to use their trip into space to find out who in the Shi'ar Empire gave the order to wipe out all members of the Grey family, and he warned Rachel that they will deal with the people responsible for her recent losses Xavier's way.
+After Rachel is kidnapped, along with Cyclops, by her paternal uncle Vulcan, he frees Darwin from inside him.
+Later, Professor X recruits Rachel, along with Havok, Nightcrawler, Warpath, Darwin, and Polaris, for a space mission to stop Vulcan from laying waste to the Shi'ar empire.
+Aware of Rachel's vendetta against the Shi'ar, Professor X intends to uncover who ordered the murder of the Grey family.

-While in space, the team was attacked by Korvus, a Shi'ar warrior sent to kill Rachel.
+While in space, the team is attacked by Korvus, a Shi'ar warrior sent to kill Rachel.
 Korvus' ancestor, Rook'shir, was a previous host of the Phoenix Force, and a small portion of the Phoenix's power was left behind in his sword, the Blade of the Phoenix.
-With this power, Korvus made short work of the other X-Men, but when Rachel blocked the sword, their minds were involuntarily linked.
-Through this link, Rachel learned that Korvus' family was also murdered by the Shi'ar government because of their connection to the Phoenix.
+With this power, Korvus makes short work of the other X-Men; when Rachel blocks the sword, their minds are involuntarily linked.
+Through this link, Rachel learns that Korvus' family was also murdered by the Shi'ar government because of their connection to the Phoenix.
 The remaining echo of the Phoenix power from the sword was then transferred to Rachel.
-Rachel claimed that rather than having taken the power, the power chose to go to her, saying, "The Phoenix knows me, remember?
-It likes me."
-When this happened, Rachel's normally gold energy aura turned blue, the same color as the Blade of the Phoenix.
-She then telekinetically disabled an explosive implant that the Shi'ar chancellor was using to force Korvus' obedience.
+Rachel claimed that rather than having taken the power, the power chose to go to her.